Renault Voiturette: Voiturette Type A

 The first Voiturette was designed by the maker's creator Louis Renault in 1898.
 The first Voiturette was sold to a friend of Louis' father after going for a ride with Louis along Rue Lepic on December 24, 1898.
 Twelve more cars were sold that night.
 The main reason for the man to buy the car was the incredible ability of the car to climb streets without any difficulty and its fuel economy.

 The car mounted a De Dion-Bouton 1 cylinder engine, which allowed it to reach a top speed of 32 km/h.

 Voiturette Type B

 The Type B was basically the same Voiturette.
 However, the difference was the strange aspect of the car, including a roof and two doors.
 Louis Renault invented the sedan in 1899.

 Voiturette Type C

 The Type C was Renault's first four-passenger car.
 After several mechanical and physical modifications, the car was launched in 1900.

-The car was presented in the 1900 Mondial de l'Automobile at Paris, presenting for the first time Renault Frères as an automobile maker.
+The car was presented in the 1900 Salon de l'Automobile at Paris, presenting for the first time Renault Frères as an automobile maker.

-A not coachworked Type C has raced in the 9° Trofeo Milano (an Italian regularity rally) in 2015.
+A non-coachworked Type C raced in the 9° Trofeo Milano (an Italian regularity rally) in 2015.